-D. Raising Healthy Adolescents Presentation
+E. Raising Healthy Adolescents Presentation

-After reading Dr. Dobson's book Preparing for Adolescence, the student will put together a PowerPoint presentation (a minimum 10 slides) summarizing the 3-5 most important lessons the student has learned about raising children in today's sexually saturated culture.
+After reading Dr. Dobson's book Preparing for Adolescence, the student will put together a PowerPoint presentation (a minimum 15 slides) summarizing the 3-5 most important lessons he or she has learned about raising children in today's sexually saturated culture.
 The presentation must use statistics and trends to build support regarding the problems facing today's teens and then offer practical strategies in protecting and raise the next generation toward sexual health.

-E. Structured Interview Paper
+F. Structured Interviews Paper

 The student will interview two individuals: 1) a young adult aged 18-25, 2) the parent of a teenager OR a child/adolescent educator.
-The interviews should address the following questions (ask any other questions that flow from the interview:
+The interviews must address the following questions (ask any other questions that flow from the interview):